 PCBs and the Monsanto chemical plant

-From 1929 to 1971, an off-post Monsanto chemical plant operated south of Fort McClellan in Anniston.
-PCBs from the plant entered into the environment, and the surrounding community was exposed.
+From 1929 to 1971, an off-post Monsanto chemical plant operated south of Fort McClellan in Anniston, AL. PCBs from the plant were released into the environment, and the surrounding community was exposed.

 Veteran health care and compensation benefits

 At this time, VA does not presume that any adverse health conditions are associated with service at Fort McClellan.
 Veterans who are experiencing health issues that they believe are related to their service while at Fort McClellan should see their primary care provider or local environmental health clinician.
 There is no VA environmental health registry associated with service at Fort McClellan.